alex-todeush/killer-sudoku-calculator/README.md

 # TODO

- - Add a 1-9 number pad to exclude numbers from possible combinations.
+~~- Add a 1-9 number pad to exclude numbers from possible combinations.~~
  - Add dynamic resizing.
  - Make it less ugly.